zouge666/02806-group28.github.io/index.md

 ### 1. Do Superstar Players Actually Boost Win Rates?

-We examined how Ballon d'Or winners performed at the World Cup.
-These are some of the most legendary names in football—**Messi, Ronaldo, Modric, Zidane**.
-But how much did their individual presence influence team results?

-An interactive **bubble chart** visualizes three key metrics for each Ballon d'Or player:

-- **X-axis:** Total goals scored by the player
-- **Y-axis:** Team win rate in matches where the player appeared
-- **Bubble size:** Average number of goals scored by the winning team in those matches
--
-   See the interactive chart below:
+One of the most popular fan theories says:

+> "If a Ballon d'Or winner is on the field, the team is more likely to win."

+To test this, we grouped all World Cup matches by whether any Ballon d'Or winner was playing.

+#### Star vs Non-Star Matches

+<iframe src="winrate.html" style="width: 100%; height: 480px; border: none;"></iframe>

+Teams with Ballon d'Or players had a 53.6% win rate.
+Teams without them had only 35.9%.

+This difference suggests that star players tend to appear in better-performing teams.
+But correlation does not imply causation — is it the star power, or simply that strong teams have star players?

+---

+#### What Do Individual Players Actually Contribute?

+To dive deeper, we visualized each Ballon d'Or winner’s World Cup performance in a bubble chart:

 <iframe src="player.html" style="width: 100%; height: 520px; border: none;"></iframe>

- **This visualization reveals several patterns:**
+- **X-axis:** Player’s total goals
+- **Y-axis:** Win rate of their team when they played
+- **Bubble size:** Average goals scored by the winning team

+#### Interpretation

-- Some players (e.g., **Hristo Stoichkov**) had both **high goal counts** and **win rates**, suggesting strong individual impact.
+Some players (e.g., Stoichkov, Messi) combined high goal counts with high win rates, showing strong impact.
-- Others like **Luis Suarez** or **Johan Cruyff** had fewer goals but were still part of winning teams.
-- A few, surprisingly, had **zero wins** despite appearances—implying star power doesn’t guarantee victory.

-💡 **Insight:** While not all stars guarantee wins, having a top-performing player correlates with better offensive performance (as shown by higher winning team goal counts).
+Others (e.g., Cruyff, Modric) played well but in teams with mixed results.
+Some legendary players (e.g., George Weah) never even appeared in the World Cup despite winning the Ballon d'Or.

 ---

+#### Conclusion

+Having a Ballon d'Or player is correlated with higher win rates.

 ### 2. Does Geography—or Fan Atmosphere—Affect the Game?